S3 method for class 'incidence'

 Two functions can be used to subset incidence objects.
 The function subset permits to retain dates within a specified range and, optionally, specific groups.
 The operator "[" can be used as for matrices, using the syntax x[i,j] where 'i' is a subset of dates, and 'j' is a subset of groups.

-# S3 method for incidence
+# S3 method for class 'incidence'

 subset(x, ..., from = min(x$dates), to = max(x$dates), groups = TRUE)

-# S3 method for incidence
+# S3 method for class 'incidence'

 Arguments